 The third John Tschirch lecture of his series here at Redwood Library will focus on Vaux-le-Vitcomte; the building that sparked a king’s jealousy and the downfall of its owner.
 Vaux-le-Vicomte is a superb example of French Classical design.
 This reading list will provide resources to learn more about the characters involved in the history of this beautiful chateau, and its unique history.

 In conjunction with the latest lecture series by John Tschirch, this reading list will focus around the Chateau Chenonceaux, completed in the early 16th Century.
 The books featured for this list will touch upon the lives of some of the owners of the famous estate, as well as the architect of Chenonceaux, Philibert de l'Orme.
+Readers will also be able to delve into the Renaissance and Gothic styles used to create such a beautiful estate.

 The Irish in Rhode Island, and America overall, has had a long standing history.
 Irish-American roots grow deep throughout our country's history, and have established themselves, in stories, traditions and displays.
 This reading list will examine Irish-Americans and their impact on both local and national history.
 From the Kennedys to Paddy Wilson, we can see the importance of Irish Americans on our culture today.